min2ha/ukwa-site/content/target/39028/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# From Sea to Land and Skies: The Evolution of Black Military Heroes 1914 -1948

 The Sea to Land and Skies Project (SLS) is a 7 month program focusing on the military contributions from Africa and its Diaspora from Worl Wars 1 and 2.